hassantafreshi/easy-form-builder/readme.txt

 - *Countries list*:Easy Form Builder able you to add Country list select field (drop down field of countries list) to your form.

-- *States / Provinces*:Easy Form Builder able you add states / Provinces list select field (drop down field of states / Provinces list) to your form.
+- *States / Provinces*:Easy Form Builder able you to add states / Provinces list select field (drop down field of states / Provinces list) to your form.

 **Notice** : in each page you would not add more than ONE form.